SimpleITK/SimpleITK/Documentation/docs/source/building.rst

 Configuration and Building
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-After the source code is obtained, SimpleITK can be configured:
+After the source code is obtained, SimpleITK can be configured on Unix-like systems like so:

 .. code-block :: bash